wjpasq/FizzBuzz/README.md

 My python solution to the popular FizzBuzz programming excercise

 ### FizzBuzz
-The FizzBuzz problem defined as:
+The FizzBuzz problem defined as:\n
 Given an integer (n), returns a string array (1-indexed) where answer[i] == "FizzBuzz" if i is divisible by 3 and 5. answer[i] == "Fizz" if i is divisible by 3.